 This great recipe is perfect when you don't know what to do with that beautiful cauliflower head in your fridge.
 With this oven-roasted cauliflower recipe, you can use different herbs, fats, and seasonings to change slightly.
 The whole cauliflower cooking time in an aluminum foil at 400ºF (200ºC) is one hour.

 ✅ Benefits of adding Cauliflowers to your diet

-- It is filled with lots of essential minerals and vitamins that are extremely important for the body.
+- It is filled with many essential minerals and vitamins that are extremely important for the body.

 - It contains potent antioxidants that offer health-protective effects

-- May protect against certain types of cancer
+- It may protect against certain types of cancer.

 - Cauliflower is high in fiber, which is beneficial for overall health.